ADLINK-IST/opensplice/src/api/dcps/sacs/docs/EXAMPLES.md

 the file `%%OSPL_HOME%\etc\config\ospl.xml` and also makes the OpenSplice executables and dynamic-link libraries available on the `PATH`.

-A shortcut within the OpenSplice HDE folder on the Start Menu: **OpenSplice DDS command prompt** creates a `cmd.exe` console session with this environment ready set.
+A shortcut within the OpenSplice HDE folder on the Start Menu: **Vortex OpenSplice command prompt** creates a `cmd.exe` console session with this environment ready set.